eughanbell/JH03/protein-structure-storage/README.md

 <dbReference type="AlphaFoldDB" id="P06213"/>
 ```

-Each `dbReference` is an entry in an external database,
+Each `dbReference` node is an entry in an external database,
-and will be pointing to different files depending on what the database is for.
+and will be referring to different file types depending on what type of information
+the database stores.

+When a protein is requested, and it isn't in the cache, `src/pss.py` will
+ask for a list of potential databases.
-Our uniprot parser will iterate over all of the `dbReference` objects,
+`src/uniprot.py` iterates over all of the `dbReference` nodes,
-and select the ones that are supported.
+creating `ExternalDatabaseEntry` objects (when the db is supported).
+It returns that list to `src/pss.py`.

 Protein Structures are `pdb` files, this is what we support by default,
 and the sources are `PDB` (there are a few databases, ie PDBe, RSCB)
 or `AlphafoldDB`, which give